• Skip to primary navigation

 Considering Glycine

 Glycine is often recommended to balance the consumption of muscle meats which are high in Methionine.
 However, from my research and personal experience, glycine may exacerbate the effects of a high glutamate/GABA imbalance.
 If your glutamate/GABA ratio is already high, glycine might intensify the excitatory effects of glutamate.
 Some argue that this excitotoxicity also leads to brain cell death.
 Foods high in glycine include muscle meats, while fat, butter, cream, and dairy tend to be lower in glycine content.
+In general the patter is that foods high in glutamate are also hig in glycine.

 Ideas for Balancing Glutamate Levels

 1. Mind Your Diet: Consume more low glutamic acid foods and less high glutamic acid foods.
 For more information, refer to the charts provided at the bottom of this post.
+The foods toward to bottom of the list are important to focus on eating if you are dealing with anxiety.

 2. Cooking and Aging: Reduce your intake of slow-cooked and aged meats.
 Opt for rare-cooked meats since cooking and aging can raise free glutamate levels.
 Inquire with your butcher about the duration of meat aging before butchering and their aging methods.